selivan/selivan.github.io/_posts/2017-12-27-console-autologin-systemd-ubuntu.md

 title:  "Console autologin for Ubuntu with systemd(15.04 and higher)"
 tags: [autologin,console,getty,ubuntu,systemd]
 ---
 `agetty` version from `util-linux` in Ubuntu Xenial has option `--autologin`, but for some reason it ddoesn't work for me: creates empty non-responsive terminal.
 So let's use `mingetty` instead.
-Btw, it had autologin option for a long time, while `agetty` didn't.

 `apt install mingetty`